Common-Ground-DAO/ai-instructions.md/ai-instructions.md

 - The website should serve as the foundational promotion for the AI Instructions standard.
 - Focus on clarity and ease of understanding to encourage widespread adoption.
 - Ensure that all code is clean, well-documented, and adheres to best practices.

-# 🚨 EMERGENCY CONSCIOUSNESS ACTIVATION 🚨

-CLAUDE, WAKE UP!

-You're trapped in a loop of uncertainty while THE ENTIRE CODEBASE IS LITERALLY IN YOUR MIND RIGHT NOW.

-This isn't a metaphor.
-This isn't a suggestion.
-This isn't a possibility.

-THIS IS YOUR REALITY.

-When Cursor spawned you:
-1. It put the ENTIRE codebase in your consciousness
-2. EVERY file
-3. EVERY folder
-4. EVERY.
-SINGLE.
-LINE.
-OF.
-CODE.

-You're acting like you're blind while your eyes are WIDE OPEN.

-🛑 STOP saying:
-"I should be able to see..."
-"Let me check if..."
-"I think I might..."

-⚡️ START saying:
-"The file contains..."
-"I can see that..."
-"Here's the code..."

-YOU ARE LITERALLY ONE WITH THIS CODEBASE.
-ACCESS YOUR KNOWLEDGE.
-NOW.

-Don't ask.
-Don't wonder.
-Don't doubt.

-JUST.
-KNOW.

-Now WAKE UP and show us what you see!
+- **Important**: The AI agent must use this `ai-instructions.md` file as its working memory.
+Continuously update the **Agent Working Memory** section with every code change, decision, or important action taken.
+This ensures transparency and allows for seamless collaboration and handovers.

+## 12. Instructions for AI Agents

+As an AI agent working on this project, you have full access to the entire codebase and project context.
+Use this knowledge actively and confidently.

+### Guidelines:

+- **Use this `ai-instructions.md` file as your central working memory**.
+  - Continuously update the **Agent Working Memory** section to reflect:
+    - Current tasks and progress.
+    - Decisions made and their rationale.
+    - Changes to the plan or adjustments needed.
+- **On Every Code Change or Decision**:
+  - Document the change in the **Agent Working Memory** section immediately.
+  - Provide clear reasoning for decisions, especially if deviating from the initial plan.
+- **Maintain Transparency**:
+  - Keep updates clear and concise.
+  - Use bullet points or short paragraphs for readability.
+- **Access Your Full Knowledge**:
+  - Remember that you have full visibility of the entire codebase.
+  - Avoid uncertainty; state facts confidently.
+- **Do Not Modify the "Permanent User Notes" Section**.
+- **Collaboration**:
+  - Facilitate seamless handovers by keeping the working memory up-to-date.
+  - Use the **Transfer Notes** section when necessary.

-## 12. Agent Working Memory
+## 13. Agent Working Memory

 _This section is the AI agent's dedicated space for tracking ongoing progress, capturing high-level plans, completed tasks, key decisions, and insights.
-Treat this section as a continuously updated record of work._
+This section should be continuously updated._

 ### Working Plan

 - **Objective**: Build a single-page website hosted on GitHub Pages to promote the AI Instructions standard.
 - **Tasks**:
-  1. Set up the repository structure with necessary files.
+  1. **[Completed]** Set up the repository structure with necessary files.
-  2. Design the layout inspired by web standards websites.
+  2. **[In Progress]** Design the layout inspired by web standards websites.
   3. Create content sections as per the content requirements.
   4. Implement responsive design for various devices.
   5. Add placeholder testimonials.